netsaneta/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is used to show the current directory path ls is used to list all files of cuurent directory
+A script that changes the working directory to the user’s home directory